-- ° Conflict can occur between two people who are on an equal footing and may not be primarily about causing harm or hurt. - Bullying on the other hand involves an intentional attack and/or an abuse of power.
+- Conflict can occur between two people who are on an equal footing and may not be primarily about causing harm or hurt. - Bullying on the other hand involves an intentional attack and/or an abuse of power (see definition of bullying on page 1).